Takkari Donga: Reception

-A critic from Deccan Chronicle wrote that "A smooth, technically brilliant movie after a considerable time in Telugu, Takari Donga is entertaining and, in spite of its stereotypical pitfalls, is certainly a refreshing break from the deluge of routine love stories".
-A critic from The Hindu said that "Though it is not new for the Telugu film makers to make cowboy films, this film scores in technical quality, with cinematographer Jayanan Vincent leading in his department.
+A critic from Deccan Chronicle wrote, "A smooth, technically brilliant movie after a considerable time in Telugu, Takkari Donga is entertaining and, in spite of its stereotypical pitfalls, is certainly a refreshing break from the deluge of routine love stories".
+A critic from The Hindu said, "Though it is not new for the Telugu film makers to make cowboy films, this film scores in technical quality, with cinematographer Jayanan Vincent leading in his department.
 The visual is set against a kind of dusty hue throughout its run, reflecting the wild West".
-A critic from The Times of India stated that "If you don't mind half a dozen songs slackening the pace of the film Takkari Donga is a complete entertainer".
+A critic from The Times of India stated, "If you don't mind half a dozen songs slackening the pace of the film Takkari Donga is a complete entertainer".

+Jeevi of Idlebrain.com wrote, "Takkari Donga is a sweet and sensible film".
+Andhra Today wrote, "Jayanth as producer and director takes the audience through a thrilling journey as in the great westerns.
+His impressive style, choice of locations, setting and action sequences will amaze the Tollywood audience.
+The meticulousness and dexterity of both the director and the cameraman are evident in almost every frame of the movie.
+While the variety is interesting and will mesmerize the audience temporarily the movie suffers from a very weak storyline and may not hold the audience in a spell".

+Dubbed versions

+The film was dubbed and released in Hindi as Choron Ka Chor by Goldmines Telefilms and in Tamil as Vetri Veeran.